 Chili powder is a mixed spice that can liven up any dish.
 It’s fantastic in chili, stew, and spice rubs.
-Below you’ll find a chili powder substitute list for when you want to mix it up in the kitchen.
+Check our list below, which includes homemade chili seasoning mix as well.

-The history of chili powder is convoluted, though it is agreed upon that someone in Texas created this spice blend years ago.
+The history of chili powder is convoluted.
+Though, it is agreed upon that someone in Texas created this spice blend years ago.

 Red pepper flakes can easily be used as a chili powder alternative.
 They add heat to any dish you include them in.

 Start with ¼ tablespoon of red pepper flakes for every tablespoon of chili powder in the recipe.
 Red pepper flakes will add much more heat.
 Slowly add in more pepper flakes if you want a spicier dish.